 Too many things and not enough time is a common theme I hear all the time.

 Before you can multiply your productivity you need to simplify.

-Try stripping everything back to focusing on completing three or four of your most important activities every day.
+Strip everything back to focus on completing three or four of your most important activities every day.

 They will also, once completed, create real progress and momentum in your business.